-- B2/12: means in the cell B2 we have interest rate for the loan.
-Since we are making the payment monthly I have divided the yearly interest rate by 12.
+- B2/12: means in the cell B2, we have an interest rate for the loan.
+Since we are making the payment monthly, I have divided the yearly interest rate by 12.

 - B1: this is the loan Ms. Karuna has taken for her educational purpose.

 Therefore, by paying a monthly EMI of Rs.
 15,000 per month, she can clear the loan in 18.56 months.

 Mr. John is doing financial planning for his retirement.
 His plan is to make an amount of Rs.
 10,000,000 by investing Rs.
 10,000 per month at a fixed interest rate of 14.5% per anum.